ProfessionalsAndrew M. Parlen

 Andrew has been recognized for his achievements by several legal and restructuring publications.
-He is ranked in Chambers USA, where he is described as a “very talented” lawyer who “understands the dynamics of complicated situations.”
+He is ranked in Chambers USA, where he is described as a “very talented” lawyer who “understands the dynamics of complicated situations” and he was named in Lawdragon’s inaugural list of “500 Leading U.S. Bankruptcy & Restructuring Lawyers.
 Andrew has been consistently recognized for his restructuring work since 2013, when he was named a “Rising Star” by Law360, and honored as one of the National LGBT Bar Association’s Best LGBT Lawyers under 40.
 Most recently, Andrew was named a “Next Generation Lawyer” by The Legal 500 for corporate finance restructuring, and a “Rising Star” by IFLR1000.
 Andrew has also been recognized as a “Rising Star” by New York Law Journal and an “Outstanding Young Restructuring Lawyer” by Turnarounds & Workouts.

 Andrew participates in the NextGen Leadership Program of the International Insolvency Institute, an organization that focuses on promoting international cooperation and coordination through improvements in restructuring-related law and transactional regimes.

 - Hexion, a leading global chemical company, in its prearranged chapter 11 case;

 - Government Development Bank of Puerto Rico in its restructuring under Title VI of the Puerto Rico Oversight, Management, and Economic Stability Act (PROMESA);

 - Verso/NewPage Corporation, the leading North American producer of printing and specialty papers, in its prearranged chapter 11 case;